PythonOptimizers/cysparse/docs/users/source/matrix_creation.rst

      1.000000 + 1.000000j    ---        ---     12.000000 - 1.000000j

 As you can see, we didn't create a real band matrix.
 The diagonals to fill in are given in list in the ``diag_coeff`` argument and the :program:`NumPy` vectors are given inside another list in the ``numpy_arrays`` argument.
-The diagonals can also be given in a slice.
+The diagonals can also be given by a slice.

 You also can notice that the :program:`NumPy` vectors can "overflow": :program:`CySparse` only take the first elements of a given vector to populate a given diagonal.
 These vectors **must** be big enough to fill the diagonals.